mighty-gerbils/gerbil-poo/doc/poo.md

 to manipulate them together into a single *object*: when used as part of combinations, the prototype part is used;
 when accessing slots, the prototype is implicitly instantiated and the associated instance is used.
-A single special form `poo` is used to define an object that simultaneously embodies a prototype and its instance.
+A single special form `.o` is used to define an object that simultaneously embodies a prototype and its instance.

 If you use side-effects, it is good discipline (to be enforced in a future version of POO?)